linode/apl-docs/product/use-cases/multi-cluster.md

 ![kubecfg](../img/multi-cluster-observability.png)

-Otomi supports multi-cluster observability by providing the following features:
+Otomi supports multi-cluster observability by providing:

-1. Manage all observability tools and their configuration on multiple clusters from a single source of truth
+1. Automated installation of all required observability tools and their configuration on multiple clusters from a single source of truth
-2. Aggregate metrics and logs from multiple clusters to provide high availability for Prometheus
+2. Aggregation of metrics from multiple clusters for Prometheus high availability
+3. Multi-cluster log aggregation
-3. Provide multi-cluster dashboards
+4. Preconfigured multi-cluster dashboards
-4. Provide Multi-cluster alerting
+5. Multi-cluster alerting